Govardhan Puja: Rituals and Celebrations

-Rituals

 Annakut is celebrated on the fourth day of Diwali.
 Therefore, the rituals surrounding Annakut are closely linked with the rituals of the five days of Diwali.
 While the first three days of Diwali are days of prayer to sanctify wealth and invite greater wealth into the devotee's life, the annakut day is a day of offering gratitude for Krishna beneficence.

 Govardhan Puja

 Govardhan Puja is a principal ritual performed during Annakut.
 Although some texts treat Govardhan Puja and Annakut as synonymous, the Govardhan Puja is one segment of the day-long Annakut festival.

 There are many variants of how Govardhan Puja is performed.
-In one variant of the ritual a god (Lord Krishna) is made out of cow dung in horizontal position.
-After completing the structure, it is decorated by earthernlamps (deepak or diya), seenkh (a material used for broom chaffs), and candles.
-After worshipping, the structure of the lord is fed by the bhaktas or worshippers, and the ladies fast.
-Prayers are also made to Lord Govardhan.
+In one variant of the ritual Krishna is made out of cow dung in horizontal position.
+After completing the structure, it is decorated by earthern lamps (deepak or diya), seenkh (a material used for broom chaffs), and candles.
+After worshipping, the structure of the god is fed by devotees, and women fast.
+Prayers are also made to Govardhan.

-As described in the Bhagavata Purana, Govardhan Puja is chiefly identified with Krishna lifting the Govardhan Hill on his finger to protect those who sought his refuge from Indra's torrential rage.